International Day of Clean Air for blue skies: What is it and why is it important?

 The World Economic Forum’s Global Future Council on the Future of Clean Air seeks to support governments, business and civil society in a shared mission to collaborate on creating solutions to the global air quality crisis.

-Public/private cooperation will be crucial in ensuring every person enjoys the right to breathe clean air, it says.
+Public/private cooperation will be crucial in ensuring every person has the right to breathe clean air, it says.
 And the International Day of Clean Air for blue skies is an important moment to raise awareness and prompt transformative action.

 Don't miss any update on this topic